neutrinomuon/PyIntegral/README.md

 RESUME : Integrate arrays, functions numerically using different methods.
 Original Fortran 2003+ routines date back to 2003-2004.
+Read the
-Read the LICENSE.txt file.
-Definite integrals are mathematical calculations that allow us to find the area under a curve between two defined points on the x-axis.
+<a href='https://github.com/neutrinomuon/IntegralALL/blob/main/LICENSE.txt'>LICENSE.txt</a> file.
+Definite integrals are mathematical calculations that allow
+us to find the area under a curve between two defined points on the x-axis.
 In other words, they give us the total accumulated value of a function over an interval.
 Definite integrals are used in various fields, such as physics,